ggmichael/craterstats/README.md

 Download the latest version [here](https://github.com/ggmichael/craterstats/releases), unzip to wherever you prefer, and double-click `create_desktop_shortcut.bat` to create a start-up icon.

-Executables could be provided for MacOS and Linux but are not yet tested: please ask if interested.
+Executables have recently been added for MacOS and successful operation was reported for the arm64 version.
+[Download](https://github.com/ggmichael/craterstats/releases), unzip where you prefer, add the new directory to the shell path, and run Craterstats command from within a Terminal window.
+Feedback on the usability of these MacOS versions is especially welcome.

-Other installation methods (including for MacOS and Linux) [here](https://github.com/ggmichael/craterstats/blob/main/docs/alternative_install.md).
+Other installation methods (for Windows, MacOS and Linux) [here](https://github.com/ggmichael/craterstats/blob/main/docs/alternative_install.md).

 # Quick demonstration and try-out

 After installation, the following command will produce a series of example output plots as in the gallery,